ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-10. When would you prefer to use RandomizedSearchCV over GridSearchCV, and vice versa?
+Q. When would you prefer to use RandomizedSearchCV over GridSearchCV, and vice versa?

 <details><summary><b>Answer</b></summary>